ductm54/reserve-data/README.md

   }
 ```

-### confirm token listing - (signing required) Confirm token listing and apply all the change to core.
+### Confirm token listing - (signing required) Confirm token listing and apply all the change to core.
 POST request
 Post form: {"data" : "JSON enconding of token listing Object"}
 Note: This data is similar to token Listing, but all field must be the same as the current pending.